data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 #Step 2

-Reduce data from Step 1 to show number of crimes with x child establishments and number of drug crimes with x child establishments.
+Reduce data from Step 1 to show the number of all crimes with x child establishments and number of drug crimes with x child establishments.

 #Step 3

-Reduce data from Step 2 to show average number of child establishments around each crime and each drug crime.
+Reduce data from Step 2 to show the average number of child establishments around every crime and every drug crime.

 #Step 4

-Plot difference between average number of establishments around all crimes and average number of establishments around drug crimes.
+Plot the difference between the average number of establishments around all crimes and average number of establishments around drug crimes.

 #Objective Function Results